UCLA (B.A. Art)

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.

-I have been teaching Art History in high school and college and for nearly ten years.
-Between 2012–2013 I taught to a pool of several hundred advanced placement students at the renowned Collegio San Carlo in Milan.
-I received a B.A. from UCLA and an M.F.A. from UCI in studio art, where I also taught undergraduate courses in Art and Aesthetic, and Critique.
-I was mentored and I am personally acquainted with some of the most respected living contemporary artists and art scholars, many of whom I have an ongoing working relationship with.
-I am good at analyzing and explain complex theoretical texts, and I can tutor on article presentation, essay writing, academic tests preparation, and give tips on how to better your participation in seminars and critiques.
+I have taught art history and related subjects in college, high school and middle school since 2010.
+I was adjunct professor at UCI from 2013 to 2016 where I taught undergraduate art, aesthetics, art theory and history.
+In 2012–2013 I taught A.P. art history at the renowned Collegio San Carlo in Milan.
+I hold a B.A. from UCLA, and an M.F.A. from UCI in art.
+I am personally acquainted with world renowned contemporary artists and scholars, many of whom I have an ongoing working relationship with.
+I am excellent at analyzing and explain complex theoretical texts in simple terms.
+I can coach on class presentation, essay writing, and test preparation.

 I have published in English, translated, and taught English grammar, composition, tests preparation, and literature to students of all ages for several years.